trinhqhuy/Tasksclub/README.md

 # TasksClub.

-## About
+### About
++ The iOS application built with SwiftUI for the front end.
-### This application is built with SwiftUI for the front end and PHP and MySQL database for the back end.
++ The web application built with Javascript, Bootstrap and Sass for the front end and PHP and MySQL database for the back end.

 ### Features
 Users using team work management applications can add, update, remove, find, and enter any number of groups as well as manage group tasks.